Kejsty/aads/Assignment24/README.md

 ## Data

-These input data are a part of given by [Dr Peter Palfrader](https://www.palfrader.org/) for this assignment.
+These input data were given by [Dr Peter Palfrader](https://www.palfrader.org/) for this assignment.

 ## Assignemnt